 I love to cook.
 It’s a fundamental part of my and most other people’s lives.
 In order to sustain this love, we need to ensure that the material that we use to cook is safe and can secure us from harm.

-With an understanding and acknowledgment that the main materials from which cookware is made (metals) pose various health risks, it’s hoped that a conscientious appraisal of their different strengths and weaknesses will help us to more easily avoid using harmful cookware.
+With an understanding and acknowledgment that the main materials from which cookware is made (metals) pose various health risks.
+It’s hoped that a conscientious appraisal of their different strengths and weaknesses will help us to avoid using harmful cookware.

 One-Pot Cooking Rocks